rbouckaert/DeveloperManual/README.md

 * operator implementations $R$

-### Verify correctness of simulator implementation
+# Verify correctness of simulator implementation

 To verify correctness of a simulator implementation $S$ for model $M$ directly, the distributions $p_S(\theta|M)$ should match expected distribution based on theory.
 We can verify this by drawing a large number of samples using $S$, calculate summary statistics on the sample and compare these with analytical estimates for these statistics.
 For example, for tree priors, expected tree heights can often be determined, and for parametric distributions we often know mean and variance values.
 Simulating values and making sure the expected value is in the expected range is easy to verify in Tracer: the expected values should be within the mean value logged plus/minus 2 times stderr of mean (as shown in the summary statistics panel).

-When no analytical estimates of statistics are available, it may be possible to find a simplified case
+When no analytical estimates of statistics are available, it may be possible to find a simplified case for which an analytical solution exists, for example when the tree only has two taxa.

 Examples of simulators (this list is far from exhaustive):